 - From learning about autism and neurodiversity, via identifying as autistic and/or neurodivergent, to the social model of disability

 - Diagnosing the ills of society, and the dangers of neurotypical monoculture and human education/normalisation factories

 - Examples of success on autistic and creative neurodivergent terms, and of the challenges, struggles, and trauma along the way

 - Autistic culture, intersectionality, autistic community, and autistic collaboration

 This project is currently in the design stage.
-The core project team involves 29 openly neurodivergent artists, professionals, activists and scholars from all corners of the world.
+The core project team involves over 30 neurodivergent artists, professionals, activists and scholars from all corners of the world, including: